 Practice of pause in life and in singing

-I started to pause on the 29th May 2018.
-I was working on my new business Simply Sing and it started confusing me.
+I started a long pause back in May 2018.
+I was working on my new business Simply Sing and it was confusing me.
 I just couldn’t find myself in it.
 I felt disconnected from it.
-I wasn’t sure where to go or what to do, so I decided I needed to stop.
-Going against everything people had told me in my first year of starting a business- ’12 hour days and definitely don’t stop.’
+I wasn’t sure where to go or what to do, so I decided I needed to STOP.
+Going against what people were telling me to do in my first year of starting a business- ’12 hour days and definitely don’t stop.’
 I decided that this advice was digging me further into the wrong place.

-So I went away to one of my favourite places, an island off Malta called Gozo.
+Off I went away to one of my favorite places, an island off Malta called Gozo.
 I completely stopped.
 I paused fully.
 Initially, I thought it was amazing but then in the pause, I started cracking up.
 My mind didn’t like it.
 I thought stopping was giving up.
-I thought that there was something wrong with me as I was no longer doing all the time.
+I thought that there was something wrong with me as I was no longer ‘doing’ all the time.
 I was just sitting back and forcing a stop.
 Yes, it was a force initially and I hated it immensely for a couple of weeks.
-But as of today, I finally found the magic in taking a pause.
-I found this unfolding peace come over my spirit and my soul.
-I am starting to see the new path I need to go on.
-I have completely refreshed my connection with Simply Sing and it feels so much more me.
-I feel at refreshed in the knowledge I will find my way, pausing is necessary and always doing is not the only way to function.
+But then, I finally found the magic in taking a pause.
+In this unfolding, a peace came over my spirit and my soul.
+I started to see a new path I needed to go on.
+I completely refreshed my connection with Simply Sing.
+I knew that I would find my way, pausing is necessary and always doing is not the only way to function.

 In this period, I also stopped singing.
-For someone who so loves singing, I thought no singing, what is wrong with me?
-But I knew to pause my singing for a period of time was essential too so I could realign back to me and my voice.
+For someone who loves singing, I thought no singing was definitely a bad thing.
+But I knew a pause with my singing was essential too so I could realign back to me and my voice.
 And yes, the pausing worked.
-I started singing last week and there was this fragility in my voice, almost vulnerability that I hadn’t had before.
-I felt quite uncomfortable getting back into it every day but something new at the same time had come out.
+When I started singing again there was this fragility in my voice, almost vulnerability that I hadn’t had before.
+I felt quite uncomfortable getting back into it every day but it felt new.
 My voice was clearer and freer.
 It was like in the time that I paused I allowed my voice to grow.
 I had found a new sense of peace with it.
 There was this calmness in it.
-There was a space, an openness, a sense of the real me coming out more.
-I thought the pause was wrong for my voice and that I must be losing it by doing that.
-But amazingly it helped me to find a renewed connection to my singing voice.
+There was a space, an openness, a sense of the real me coming out.
+I had found a renewed connection to my singing voice.

-So, if you are wondering should you take a pause in your life as everything is going too fast for too long, I say do it.
+If you are wondering should you take a pause in your life as everything is going too fast for too long, I say do it.
 Or if you are wondering whether to take a pause from your singing for a little bit, go for it.
 Knowing that once you come back to you and your voice, you will find something completely new.
-I can tell you I did.